outpaddling/LPJS/README.md

-# LPJS
+# LPJS - High Performance Computing for Everyone...

 ## Status

 We're just getting started here, laying out the framework and prioritizing development phases.

-Development will not proceed quickly as we're carefully deliberating the design and implementation of each new feature to ensure the highest possible code quality.
+Development will move slowly as we're carefully deliberating the design and implementation of each new feature to ensure the highest possible code quality.